What’s the difference between upskilling and reskilling, and how can HR use both to prepare employees for the future of work?

 Unhappy employees (higher turnover and lower employee satisfaction)

 The employee generates costs – and it is not only about the payroll.
 The initial cost of hiring and onboarding can be easily overlooked, yet it delivers a heavy blow for a company.
-According to the Edubirdie report, the average hiring process takes up to 42 days and stacks to up $4129 per hire.
+According to the Edubirdie report, the average hiring process takes up to 42 days and costs up to $4129 per hire.
 A well-managed leave system is essential for fostering employee satisfaction and reducing turnover rates.

 Of course, finding an entry-level position employee is way cheaper and faster than hiring a senior-level one.
 On the other hand, though, junior employees need guidance, while a skilled senior is usually a Texas Ranger – works solitaire with immense efficiency.